ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/arrays.md

        1            2           3           4
 ```

+If you asked the array for the element in position two you’d get back `Lunch`.
+Ask for the last element and you’d get back `Dessert`.

+## The Story of One

 Now, have you detected something funny with the ordering of the elements?
 Come on, look closer.......
 They start with `1` and not `0`, now isn't that funny.
 CFML is one of the few languages were array indexes start at `1` and not `0`.
 So if you have a PHP, Ruby or Java background, remember that `1` is were you start.